 - We can rise above it with God’s help, love, and grace.

-Randall, a backslidden Christian teenager, became injured in a high school football game that resulted in his legs being paralyzed.
+Randall, a Christian teenager who was no longer walking with God, became injured in a high school football game that resulted in his legs being paralyzed.
 He felt like his life had been ruined.
 Through the influence of several ministers, however, Randall gave up the bitterness and rededicated his life to the Lord.
 Since then, Randall has started a number of churches in the United States and Australia, and has preached to thousands of soldiers in South Africa and led many of them to Christ!

 Our lives may be hampered by deep-down anger and hostility toward persons who hurt us when we were younger.
 This may be hurting our relationships with loved ones.
 One angry man I knew frequently harked back to the way his parents and others had treated him when he was young.
 He often took out his anger at the world on his wife and children.

-When I attended a Narramore Conference, one lady’s test revealed that her hostility score almost went off the chart!
+When I attended a conference, one lady’s test revealed that her hostility score almost went off the chart!
 “I don’t think I’m hostile,” she said angrily.
 Then she added, “But my family does!”

 How can we get ourselves out of the ruts of self-pity and depression that rob us of peace and joy?
 My elderly mother had drawn strength from the Lord for many years, but when she went through various physical trials, she became very despondent and just stayed in her house all day, feeling depressed.